Exporting quinoa to Europe

-You can read more about food labelling on the EU Export Helpdesk.
-For information about consumers labels, see European Union Regulation 1169/2011.
-For consumer products, you are also obliged to provide nutritional information.
+You can read more about food labelling on the EU Trade Helpdesk.
+For information about consumers labels see European Union Regulation 1169/2011.
+For consumer products you are also obliged to provide the nutritional information.

 The following items should be on the label of pre-packed quinoa:

-- lot marking on pre-packaged foodstuffs (to ensure the traceability of individual batches).
+- Lot marking on pre-packaged foodstuffs (to ensure traceability of individual batches)

 In addition, the label should include any certification logo (if applicable) and/or retailer logo (in the case of products marketed under a private label).

-English is used on the labels, unless your buyer indicates otherwise.
+You should use English on you labels, unless your buyer indicates otherwise.